11 Month Old Tantrums

 I know he can't talk to express.
 I just want to know what I can do to make things better, and make him happy.
 Please help me, I don't know what to do.

-The second year is the worst stage of this self-assertion, because toddlers don't yet have the neurological development to reason or control their emotions, as they will begin to by the time they're three or four.
-But for the rest of your son's childhood, he will be developing his own sense of agency, which means becoming a person in his own right.
+The second year is the hardest stage of this self-assertion, because toddlers don't yet have the neurological development to reason or control their emotions, as they will begin to by the time they're three or four.
+But for the rest of your son's childhood, he will be developing his own sense of agency, which means developing his voice as a person in his own right.
 While you will need to guide him, and set appropriate limits and expectations, you can also expect him to have his own ideas.
 If he has "big feelings" -- and it certainly sounds like he does -- you can expect him to let you know in no uncertain terms when he disagrees with you.

 Think of it this way.
 This is his first expression of his own "agency" in the world -- the ability to express what he wants and try to get it.
 You want him to feel like he can have an impact on the world -- that's how optimism, competence and confidence develop.
 More important, when he sees that you care about satisfying his wishes, that's how he knows that he's loved.
 (If your husband told you that he loved you but always told you no about what you wanted, would you feel loved?)

 So when babies express their wishes and you meet them, great.
 When they express their wishes and you can't meet them for safety or other important reasons, then they at least need to feel you have heard them and have a good reason for not helping them get what they think they need.
+In other words, they still believe you are on their side and care about their needs and wants.

 How you navigate those moments of disagreement will determine how close you will ultimately be with your son.
 It will also determine whether he becomes "contrary" -- in other words, will he feel a need to resist your authority in a knee-jerk fashion, because you two have an ongoing power struggle of you trying to enforce your rules against his desires, and that's the only way he can assert his own person-hood?